 Why?
 Because a mortgage is usually the biggest sum of money you’ll ever borrow in your life, so naturally it’s a debt people are keen to insure as soon as possible.
 No-one wants someone else to be left liable for their debt, or for their home to be repossessed if they die – instead of being left to their loved ones.

-If you’ve got a mortgage, this guide to life insurance for homeowners will help you unpick the basics.
+Whatever your circumstances, if you’ve got a mortgage, this guide to life insurance for homeowners will help you unpick the basics.

 What is life insurance?

 Life insurance is a policy that pays out a tax-free lump sum to your partner, family or person of your choice if you die.
-If you own a home, you’re likely to have a mortgage – and if you die, this debt would be passed onto your loved ones.
+If you own a home, you’re likely to have a mortgage – and if you die, this debt could be passed onto your loved ones.
 Having sufficient life cover means it can be paid off easily and your loved ones can keep your home.

 How does life insurance work?